Odds: Wholesale odds

-Gambling odds versus probabilities
+Gambling odds vis-à-vis probabilities

 In gambling, the odds on display do not represent the true chances (as imagined by the bookmaker) that the event will or will not occur, but are the amount that the bookmaker will pay out on a winning bet, together with the required stake.
 In formulating the odds to display the bookmaker will have included a profit margin which effectively means that the payout to a successful bettor is less than that represented by the true chance of the event occurring.
 This profit is known as the 'overround' on the 'book' (the 'book' refers to the old-fashioned ledger in which wagers were recorded, and is the derivation of the term 'bookmaker') and relates to the sum of the 'odds' in the following way:

 In a 3-horse race, for example, the true probabilities of each of the horses winning based on their relative abilities may be 50%, 40% and 10%.
 The total of these three percentages is 100%, thus representing a fair 'book'.
 The true odds against winning for each of the three horses are 1–1, 3–2 and 9–1, respectively.